jornbowrl/tutorail_pytorch_foolbox/tutorial_yuhan/readme.md

-# The tutorial of foolbox and basic training by pytorch.
+# The tutorial of foolbox and basic training of pytorch.

 ## Install the preparation
 ```